 I remember growing up with LPs and 45s, then 8 tracks, then cassettes, finally CDs. . .

 . . . but downloading a music file is amazing.

 My first experience involved midi.
 It’s an amazing technology for hooking computers to devices that store patches (sounds).

 Unfortunately, it has one important downside - vocals.
 But where data could be translated between gear with a midi interface –- look out - music and computers have a great connection.

-When it comes to free music downloading, it can be overwhelming - just do a google search sometime.
+When it comes to downloading free music, where to start can be overwhelming - just do a google search sometime.
 What I've done is streamline the process to help you save time and find the best quality music available.

 Of course the big problem has always been copyright.

-How do you know your free music downloading is legal?
+How do you know your free music is legal?